Early pickup to visit the Pak Ou caves

 Late return to Luang Prabang

 It’s about an hour sailing to Luang Prabang again.
 We are supposed to be back around 11:30 am.
 Eventually, it is 13:15 when we return.
-Not a problem to me, I have nothing planned this afternoon.
+Not a problem for me, I have nothing planned this afternoon.
 For a few in the group, it becomes more inconvenient.
 They sail around 13:30 to the Kuang Si waterfalls, so they do not have any time for lunch.

 Dinner served by soon-to-be ladyboy